What are the types of myeloma?

 Conditions related to multiple myeloma

 Multiple myeloma is just one of many disorders of the plasma cells.
-There are some conditions that may lead to multiple myeloma but this does not always happen.
-If you are diagnosed with any of these conditions, you will be closely monitored with blood tests for a number of years.
-You will only be treated if the condition develops into multiple myeloma.
+There are some conditions with a risk of transforming into multiple myeloma but this does not always happen.

 Monoclonal gammopathy of uncertain significance (MGUS)